Vopaaz/checkpointing/docs/docs/index.md

 Please be aware that

-- Since the function will be skipped if it was cached before, user shouldn't mutate an argument in the function body (as required by the definition of pure function).
+- Since the function will be skipped if it was cached before, user shouldn't mutate an argument in the function body (as required by the definition of pure function)
 - If the project involves randomness, it's the user's responsibility to set the random seed or random state, such that the arguments and reference global variables of the cached function are exactly identical
+- The built-in strategy to determine if a function needs to be re-executed is imperfect.
+  Please see the caveats section in [Cases when function is skipped/re-executed](cases.md), and avoid those cases when the rerun condition cannot be correctly determined.

 [^1]: We take the alternative definition of the "pure function", meaning that it only has property 2:
 "the function has no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or input/output streams)".
 We do allow the return value to vary due to changes in non-local variables and other factors, as it's often the case in project development.